OpenGov Hits the Road and Hosts California Regional Leadership Summit

 Last week, OpenGov hosted an event for local finance directors in Sacramento, CA ahead of the 2017 California State Municipal Finance Officers (CSMFO) Conference.
-The user-centric OpenGov California Regional Leadership Summit featured an energetic address by keynote William C. Statler.
+The user-centric OpenGov California Regional Leadership Summit featured an energetic address by keynote speaker William C. Statler.
 Statler’s remarks tackled the challenges and opportunities California’s municipal finance officers face today.

 Statler, veteran former Finance and IT Director of San Luis Obispo, CA and former Finance Director of Simi Valley, CA, spoke the audience’s language from experience and with candor.
 Among his top 10 challenges facing finance officers, he included: